 - Ways to handle the public stage of criticism

 Farmers, ranchers, and the people supporting them need different tools to deal with the storms of change shaking the agricultural business.
-As a result of this new program, your people will be...
+As a result of this online or in-person training, your audience will be:

 - Armed with tools to reduce stress and find help.